k4lipso/gokill/README.md

 ```

 ## nix support
-gokill enjoys full nix support. gokill exposes a nix flakes that outputs a gokill package, a nixosModule and more.
+gokill exposes a nix flakes that outputs a gokill package, a nixosModule and more.
 That means you can super easily incorporate gokill into your existing nixosConfigurations.

 ### NixOS Module